Sherm Cohen

-Paul Sherman "Sherm" Cohen (born January 19, 1965) is an American storyboard artist, director, and writer.
+Paul Sherman "Sherm" Cohen is an American storyboard artist, director, and writer.
 During college, Cohen worked as a cartoonist for his local newspaper.
-He got his start in animation at Nickelodeon on The Ren and Stimpy Show as character layout artist, followed by a three-year stint on Hey Arnold! as storyboard artist and director.
+He got his start in animation at Nickelodeon on The Ren & Stimpy Show as a character layout artist, followed by a three-year stint on Hey Arnold! as storyboard artist and director.

 Career

 Cohen was a writer, artist, and letterer for Nickelodeon Magazine from 1996 until the magazine ceased operations in 2009.
 He contributed dozens of comic strips and cover art featuring Nicktoons characters.

 In early 1998, Cohen was invited by Stephen Hillenburg to be part of the original SpongeBob SquarePants crew.
 Cohen spent the first season on the show as storyboard artist, writer, and director.
 He then moved up to Storyboard Supervisor for the next three seasons of SpongeBob SquarePants.
 Cohen also wrote the "F.U.N." and "Texas" songs for the show.

 Cohen was also lead storyboard artist and a character designer on The SpongeBob SquarePants Movie.
 Cohen described his time on SpongeBob to an interviewer by saying, "People often ask about what it was like working on SpongeBob, and it’s hard to give an answer that really captures the moment."
 He has a character named after him in the show.

 After the fourth season, Cohen left Nickelodeon to write and illustrate his first book for Walter Foster Publications, "Cartooning: Character Design".

 Cohen also began teaching classes in storyboarding at the Entertainment Art Academy in Pasadena, California.
 Some of this material was turned into an instructional DVD on how to storyboard called, "Storyboard Elements."

 In December 2008, "Storyboard Elements" instructional DVD reached its 2nd edition and fourth pressing.

 After working at Cartoon Network for a year, Cohen went to work at the Disney Television Animation, writing and drawing storyboards for Phineas and Ferb.

 After Phineas and Ferbs first season, Cohen returned to Nickelodeon for the first season of The Mighty B! as storyboard artist.

 In 2008, Cohen was back at Disney working on the second season of Phineas and Ferb as storyboard artist/writer.